Azure/azure-sdk/docs/dotnet/implementation.md

 {% include requirement/MUST id="dotnet-tracing-suppress-client-spans-for-inner-methods" %} enable inner client scope suppression when creating `ClientDiagnostics` by setting corresponding suppression flag to `true`.
 Client libraries that currently don't suppress inner client scopes must keep the flag value default (`null`) for backward compatibility reasons.

-{% include requirement/MUSTNOT id="dotnet-tracing-activity" %} use `Activity`, `DiagnosticSource`, or `ActivitySource` API directly from client libraries.
+{% include requirement/MUSTNOT id="dotnet-tracing-sources" %} use `DiagnosticSource`, or `ActivitySource` API directly from client libraries. `Activity` can be used directly when `DiagnosticScope` does not expose corresponding APIs.

 ### Telemetry